Vesper Concerts 2018-19 Season

 March 10, 2019, 3 p.m.

 Russian-American duo–Yulia Kalashnikova, piano and Olga Smola, violin–will captivate listeners with their compelling musicality focusing on vibrant repertoire of composers who were immigrants.
 World music has been profoundly impacted with the vast cultural ties and roots of immigrants throughout the ages.
-Join us for a stunning performance featuring music by Rachmaninov, Alfred Schnittke, Mark O’Connor, and Rodion Schedrin, and a reception afterwards where our guest artists will share their experience of immigrating to the United States.
+Join us for a stunning performance featuring music by Rachmaninov, Alfred Schnittke, Mark O’Connor, and Rodion Schedrin, a program in which our guest artists will share their experience of immigrating to the United States.

 Quince in Concert